Skip to content

 Shiny.Maui.Controls.Camera is a cross-platform CameraView for .NET MAUI — live preview with zoom, torch, lens selection, photo & video capture, and live color filters — backed by AVFoundation (iOS / Mac Catalyst / macOS AppKit), CameraX (Android) and Media Capture (Windows).
 A matching Shiny.Blazor.Controls.Camera brings the same control to Blazor WebAssembly via getUserMedia.

-What sets it apart from other camera controls is the pluggable frame-analysis pipeline: drop one or more analyzers onto the view and it streams frames to them off the UI thread.
-Each analyzer raises its own strongly-typed event (or a bindable Command), can be declared right in XAML, and returns styled bounding boxes drawn by the built-in CameraOverlayView.
-Ships with analyzers for barcode/QR scanning, face detection, motion detection, OCR, and structured documents — invoices (with order lines), AAMVA driver’s licenses, health cards, credit cards, and passports (MRZ).
+What sets it apart from other camera controls is the pluggable frame-analysis pipeline: assign a single analyzer to the view and it streams frames to it off the UI thread.
+The analyzer draws styled bounding boxes continuously (via the built-in CameraOverlayView) but delivers a result only on a gated “scan trigger” — arm with Scan() / ScanCommand and the next confirmed detection fires once (an OnDetected handler returning true keeps scanning).
+The analyzer can be declared right in XAML (it’s the content property of CameraView), and an optional ScanWindow restricts detection to a region and draws an aim reticle.
+Ships with analyzers for barcode/QR scanning, face detection, motion detection, OCR, and structured documents — invoices (with order lines), receipts (line items + per-tax breakdown + totals), business cards (emails + typed phones + name/title/company), AAMVA driver’s licenses, Canadian-province-aware health cards, credit cards, and passports (MRZ).
 Each document is a strong record with nullable fields.

 • NuGet downloads for Shiny.Maui.Controls.Camera